Second Act (film): Filming

-Principal photography began on October 23, 2017 in New York City, initially at Food Bazaar Supermarket in Queens, and then continuing in The Bronx and Manhattan, including at Michael Jordan's Steakhouse in Grand Central Terminal.
+Principal photography began on October 23, 2017 in New York City.
 Filming finished on December 15, 2017.

 Music

 On September 21, 2018, Sia was announced as the composer for the original song "Limitless" for the film's soundtrack, produced by Jesse Shatkin and performed by Lopez.
 On October 9, 2018, Lopez performed the song at the American Music Awards.

 Release

 Second Act was initially scheduled to be released in the United States on November 21, 2018, but in September 2018, following "incredible" test screenings, its distributor STXfilms moved it to December 14, and then again to December 21, 2018.

 The studio spent $19–30 million on promotion and advertisements for the film.

 Reception

 Box office

 Second Act grossed $39.3 million in the United States and Canada, and $33 million in other territories, for a total worldwide gross of $72.3 million, against a production budget of $16 million.
 In order to break-even, the film needed to gross an estimated $30–40 million.

 In the United States and Canada, the film was released alongside Aquaman, Welcome to Marwen and Bumblebee, and was projected to gross $9–13 million from 2,607 theaters over its five-day opening weekend.
 It made $2.5 million on its first day, including $515,000 from Thursday night previews.
 It went on to debut at $6.5 million for the weekend, finishing seventh at the box office.
 It then grossed $1 million on Monday and $3 million on Christmas Day, for a five-day total gross of $10.6 million.
 In its second weekend, it increased by 13%, grossing $7.4 million.